by Chanah Rose

-Using multiple modalities and learning styles helps students enjoy the process of learning, and we can even maintain an upbeat attitude when learning or behavior goes wrong.
+Multiple modalities and learning styles help students enjoy the process of learning, and we can even maintain an upbeat attitude when learning or behavior goes wrong.
 As Mrs. Nami Friedman, assistant principal at Yeshiva Schools of Pittsburgh, shared on a recent Mechanchos Farbrengen, she has started using the phrase “my favorite mistake” when students get a wrong answer that reflects effort and a valuable thought process that didn’t quite land on the right answer.
-Similarly, Mrs. Perel Hodakov, a 5th grade teacher in Lubavitch Hebrew Academy, shared code words and phrases she uses to gently redirect her students, referencing funny mashalim and videos that they have previously discussed. (“Don’t get stuck on the elevator,” and “Who’s in the driver’s seat?” are some examples you can hear more about here.
+Similarly, Mrs. Perel Hodakov, a 5th grade teacher in Lubavitch Hebrew Academy, FL, shared code words and phrases she uses to gently redirect her students, referencing funny mashalim and videos that they have previously discussed. (“Don’t get stuck on the elevator,” and “Who’s in the driver’s seat?” are some examples you can hear more about here.)

 These are all techniques that make the process of learning a joyful experience.
 But how do we also ensure that the content we are learning is a source of joy for our students, such that Torah becomes their greatest pleasure and their path to happiness throughout their lives?

-I’d like to posit that the two halves of the Frierdiker Rebbe’s bracha are connected, each reinforcing the other.
+I think the answer lies in the connection between the two halves of the Frierdiker Rebbe’s bracha.
 Simcha creates a pathway to help students internalize their learning, with any obstructions laughed out of the way, and their positive attitude abetting their success.
 Similarly, helping our students internalize their learning, and teaching in a way that emphasizes Pnimiyus, will help them feel at one with Torah and at peace with their Yiddishkeit.
 Joy leads to Pnimiyus, and Pnimiyus leads to joy.

 In a recent Hayom Yom (22 Iyar), we learned that “The Rebbe (the Alter Rebbe) had accomplished something novel – that we are not alone.
 At one time, the Master – Rosh Yeshiva or Talmudic sage – was “alone” and his disciples were “alone.”
 The chassidic way instituted by the Rebbe is a tremendous Divine achievement, that the Rebbe is not alone, nor are the chassidim alone.”